History

 Seasons: 86 to present (2019 to present)

 Glen Cortese was named Artistic Director of the Schenectady Symphony (now Schenectady-Saratoga Symphony Orchestra) beginning with the 2019-2020 season.
-He has been music director of the Western NY Chamber Orchestra since 2005 and was music director of the Greeley Philharmonic for 12 seasons and the Oregon Mozart Players for 9 seasons.
+He has been music director of the Western NY Chamber Orchestra since 2005 and was music director of the Greeley Philharmonic for 12 seasons and the Oregon Mozart Players for nine seasons.
 He has appeared as a guest conductor both in the United States and abroad with the Symphonies of New Jersey, Florida Philharmonic, Austin, Mexico City Philharmonic, North Carolina, Colorado Springs, Bangor, Meridian, Queens, New Amsterdam, The New Orleans Philharmonic, the International Chamber Orchestra, the Belarus State Philharmonic, Sofia Philharmonic National Romanian Radio Orchestra, Noorhollands Philharmonisch, Orquesta Sinfonica Carlos Chavez, San Francisco Conservatory, Cleveland Institute, and the Altenburg Landeskappele Orchestra.
 Mr. Cortese covered as assistant conductor to the New York Philharmonic in 1990-92 for Zubin Mehta.

 Broadcast to South America